tomdeabreucodes/tdblog/content/posts/bash-script-automations.md

 #!/bin/bash
 echo "Hello World!"
 ```
-In order to make the script executable, run the following command in your terminal: `chmod u+x scriptname.sh`
+To make the script executable, run the following command in your terminal: `chmod u+x scriptname.sh`

 To get some inspiration, check out [Devhint's Bash Cheatsheet](https://devhints.io/bash), an excellent resource for an overview of syntax and functionality available to you.